 There's a huge variety of primary source material freely available on the Web.
 You may find sources via a simple search engine search, or in a more targeted way by searching a particular museum or archive's website.

-The following page, from the Library's guide to History resources, includes a section on some recommended websites which provide free access to primary sources.
+The following pages, from the Library's guide to History resources, provides a section on some recommended websites which give free online access to primary sources, plus a section on general History-related websites, free e-books and e-journals, free images and the websites of some relevant institutions, museums, galleries and libraries.

 If you need good quality free mapping there are various resources you can use.
 You can of course use Google or Apple maps, but be aware they both have terms and conditions attached, and they may not have the detail that you need.
 A few alternatives are listed below, but there are many more in the websites section of our Maps guide.